Home > Recipes > Staples > Homemade Lamb Bone Broth

 Lamb bones

 You can use leftover bones from a dish you’ve already prepared or simply purchase fresh bones from your local butcher.
-I recommend rinsing the bones with water and drying them with paper towels if you’re purchasing them.
+Trim off any fat as it give the broth its funky taste.
+I recommend rinsing the bones with water and drying them with paper towels to remove any potential bone splinters.
 Lamb shoulder, shank, and leg bones work particularly well.

 Vegetables